-From February 2022, there will be new safety standards that will require interlinked fire and smoke alarms throughout the home.
+Since February 2022, new safety standards require interlinked fire and smoke alarms throughout the home.
 This will alert you more quickly to danger and help save lives.

 - One smoke alarm installed in the room most frequently used for general daytime living purposes – this may be your living room.